 HELLO, I'M LUCIA, AND I PAINT THE YORKSHIRE DALES IN THE GORGEOUS MEDIUM OF SOFT PASTELS...

-I try to find the essence of a place, choosing light and shadow and pinning down that feeling of being there; simplifying a composition to its best and sharing the joy of this wonderful land.
-And although the result is a static painting, I work carefully so that my compositions include hard and soft edges of colour, which helps suggest movement in a scene: a feeling that the wind is blowing, the clouds and shadows are about to move, and the view holds our gaze as we wait for the scene to entertain us.
+I seek the essence of each location, choosing light and shadow to pin down the feeling of being there.
+Although the result is a static painting, I work hard to offer movement in a scene.
+Hard and soft edges of colour suggest that the wind is blowing, the clouds and shadows are about to move, and the view holds our gaze as we wait for the scene to entertain us.

 In this crazy, busy, complicated, often exhausting world, the Dales and the Moors are a place to be, a place to look, a place to breathe.
 I hope to share a taste of this, available to view in a painting on a wall.

-My long-term quest (which I have only just started in 2018, and might indeed take a while!) is to offer you a look at ALL the Dales of the Yorkshire Dales National Park.
-Most titles therefore include the name of a particular Dale - do contact me if you have any queries or would like map references!
-See the Exhibitions and My YDNP Project page below for more information.
+My long-term quest (which got underway in 2018, and might take a while!) is to look at ALL the Dales of the Yorkshire Dales National Park.
+Most titles therefore include the name of a particular Dale - do contact me if you have any queries or would like map references.
+See my About page or follow my Blog for more information.

 If you would like to view any of the originals shown here, or would like to discuss measurements, framing and prices, please do not hesitate to contact me.
 I would be delighted to hear from you.